fglock/PerlOnJava/README.md

-# Perl Compiler Under Development
+# PerlOnJava Perl Compiler

-This is a Perl compiler under development.
-It compiles Perl into Java bytecode and runs it, offering a unique way to integrate Perl with Java-based ecosystems.
+This project presents a Perl compiler that compiles Perl into Java bytecode and runs it, providing a method to integrate Perl with Java-based ecosystems.

 ## Table of Contents